msteffen/manager-readme/ownership.md

 ## Definition

-**Ownership over a decision means that you can make or change the decision unilaterally, without consensus, but others will expect you to understand and explain it**
+**Ownership over a decision means that you can make or change the decision unilaterally, without consensus, but others will expect you to announce, understand, explain and defend it**

 ## Code Ownership